NahidMuntasir7/NahidMuntasir7/README.md

 - 👋 Hi, I’m **@NahidMuntasir7**
 - 🌱 I’m currently pursuing Computer Science and Engineering at **RUET**
-- 🤖 Specializing in Deep Learning and Natural Language Processing (NLP)
+- 🤖 Specializing in Deep Learning and Computational Linguistics
 - 🧩 Have fundamentals of Data Science, ML, DL, Generative AI, LLMs, VLMs, NLP, and Computer Vision
 - 🚀 Working on AI-powered projects and exploring modern AI Engineering pipelines
 - 🤝 Open to collaborating on impactful research, AI projects, hackathons, and datathons